 MATH FOR ELEMENTARY EDUCATORS 1 NS,Q Strengthens students understanding of problem solving, operations on whole numbers, decimals and fractions, and number theory.
-This is the first class in a two-part series.
+First of two-part series.

 Prerequisites: MATH 098/TECH 098 or MATH 099/ TECH 099 or MATH 087/097 with a grade of C or better.